panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 When the compared objects have a lot of properties or the structure of the objects is determined during runtime, a better approach is to use shallow check.

-In case if the compared objects have nested objects, the deep equality check is the way to go.
+If the compared objects have nested objects, the deep equality check is the way to go.

 Hopefully, my post has helped you understand the specifics of checking objects in JavaScript.

+*What is the main issue when using `JSON.stringify(object1) === JSON.stringify(object2)` to compare objects?*